Exhibitors at Disrupt 2020: Register now to meet accelerators next week – TechCrunch

 - Entrepreneurs Roundtable Accelerator combines seed capital and hands-on help with an expert team to positively impact the trajectory of early-stage startups.
 You’ll find application requirements here.

-- Plug and Play’s health vertical connects the best startups in the world to corporations who want to disrupt the healthcare industry.
+- Plug and Play’s health program connects the best startups in the world to corporations who want to disrupt the healthcare industry.
 You’ll find application requirements here.

 It’s not too late to take advantage of our accelerator speed networking sessions and reap the benefits that come with exposing your startup to thousands of Disrupt attendees from around the world.
 Simply purchase a Digital Startup Alley Exhibitor Package, and you’re eligible to meet and potentially pitch your way into an accelerator cohort that could change the trajectory of your business.